 If a battery-powered test light is used, follow the procedures described above.
 If the rectifier is good, the light will come on in one direction only.

-If the rectifier fails any of the above tests, it should be considered defective and replaced.
+If the rectifier fails any of the above tests, it is defective and must be replaced.